-Reportable injury rate: The reportable injury rate is the percentage of employees having a reportable injury in the year.
+Reportable Injury rate: The Reportable Injury rate is the percentage of employees having a reportable injury in the year.

 Lost Time Injury (LTI): An injury which arises out of or in connection with work activities and results in the injured employee being absent from work for at least one day or one shift within 12 months of the accident.
+Where we report the percentage of sites without a LTI during the year, we use the total number of sites providing employee numbers.